Chart Color Schemes

 Cultural Diversity

-Werribee is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Werribee was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Werribee's population is culturally diverse, with 36.8% born overseas and 34.1% speaking a language other than English at home.
-Christianity is the predominant religion in Werribee, practiced by 48.5%.
-Notably, the 'Other' religious category comprises 3.4%, compared to Greater Melbourne's 7.1%.
+Werribee has a high level of cultural diversity, with 36.8% of its population born overseas and 34.1% speaking a language other than English at home.
+Christianity is the predominant religion in Werribee, accounting for 48.5% of the population.
+Notably, the 'Other' religious category comprises 3.4% of Werribee's population, compared to 2.3% across Greater Melbourne.

 Frequently Asked Questions - Diversity